Pershore Abbey

-Pershore Abbey, at Pershore in Worcestershire, was a Benedictine abbey with Anglo-Saxon origins and is now an Anglican parish church, the Church of the Holy Cross.
+Pershore Abbey, at Pershore in Worcestershire, was a Benedictine abbey with Anglo-Saxon origins until the reformation.
+The remaining part of the abbey church is now a Church of England parish church, the Church of the Holy Cross.

 History

 Foundation

 The foundation of the minster at Pershore is alluded to in a spurious charter of King Æthelred of Mercia (r.
 675–704).
-It purports to be the charter by which Æthelred granted 300 hides (about 36,000 acres) at Gloucester to King Osric of the Hwicce, and another 300 at Pershore to Osric's brother Oswald.
+It purports to be the charter by which Æthelred granted 300 hides (about 36000 acres) at Gloucester to King Osric of the Hwicce, and another 300 at Pershore to Osric's brother, Oswald.
 It is preserved only as a copy in a 14th-century register of Gloucester, where it is followed by two charters listing the endowments made to the abbey until the reign of King Burgred (852-874).
 The 300 hides mentioned here are unlikely to be a contemporary detail, as they were intended to represent the triple hundred which later made up the area of Worcestershire.
 Historian H. P. R. Finberg suggests that the foundation charter may have been drafted in the 9th century, based on some authentic material.
 Oswald's foundation of a monastery at Pershore is not stated explicitly in the charter, but the Worcester chronicle Cronica de Anglia, written c.
 1150, reports it under the annal for 683, and John Leland, consulting the now lost Annals of Pershore, places the event around 689.
 Patrick Sims-Williams suggests that the foundation by Oswald may also represent an oral tradition at Pershore, as its archives were probably destroyed in fires of 1002 and again in 1223.

 In the 9th century, Pershore comes to light again as a minster under the patronage of Mercian kings.
 In other charters contained in the Gloucester register, Coenwulf (r.
 796–821) and Burgred are recorded as having been patrons of Pershore.
 A charter of King Edgar refers back to a grant of privileges by Coenwulf at the request of his ealdorman (dux) Beornnoth.